bxparks/AUniter/jenkins/README.md

 * `Verify Tests` - compile all AUnit tests under `AceButton/tests/`
 * `Test` - upload the AUnit test to an Arduino Nano on the local machine and validate the test output

+### Build with Parameters

+The `$PORT` variable was defined in the Pipeline configuration above with the "This project is parameterized" checkbox option.

 ### Folder Layout